 Board Certification in a specialty that legitimately and routinely perform plastic procedures within the scope of their practice (example, Head and Neck surgery and Plastic Surgery).
 Preferably, the American Board of Medical Specialties should recognize this board certification.
 The American Board of Plastic Surgery is the only such board recognized by the ABMS within the scope of cosmetic surgery.
 This is critical, as many professional boards, such as The American Board of Cosmetic Surgery, are not recognized by the American Board of Medical Specialists, hence all “board certified” claims are not necessarily the same.
 Certification by the American Board of Plastic Surgery is the result of extensive and unique training in plastic surgery, requires extensive written and oral examinations, and reflects a commitment to the profession and patients who seek such expertise.

-It is of the utmost importance that your potential Scottsdale plastic surgeons have privileges at a regional hospital to perform the procedures for which you are inquiring about.
-For example, a Scottsdale/Paradise Valley plastic surgeon that is certified by the American Board of Plastic Surgery who performs breast augmentations or face lifts and maintains privileges at Scottsdale Healthcare to perform breast augmentations or face lifts.
-This ensures that credentials and qualifications to perform such procedures are approved by hospital surgical committees made up of surgical peers to ensure experience, competence, and safety.
+It is of the utmost importance that your potential plastic surgeon has privileges at a regional hospital to perform the procedures for which you are inquiring about.
+For example, a Scottsdale plastic surgeon that is certified by the American Board of Plastic Surgery that performs facelifts should maintain privileges at Scottsdale Healthcare to perform facelifts.
+This ensures their credentials and qualifications to perform such procedures are approved by hospital surgical committees made up of surgical peers and tells you that their experience, competence and safety are continuously maintained.
 This serves as a further screening mechanism for your plastic surgeon’s credentials.